KVGK

-KYMT (93.1 FM, 93-1 The Mountain) is a commercial radio station in Las Vegas, Nevada.
-It airs a mainstream rock radio format and is owned by iHeartMedia, Inc. KYMT's studios and offices are on Meade Avenue in Las Vegas, a mile west of the Strip, while its transmitter is on Potosi Mountain southwest of the Las Vegas Valley.
-From its high perch, the station's 23,500 watt signal can be heard over much of Southern Nevada and into California.

-KYMT broadcasts using HD Radio technology.
-On its HD2 channel, it airs a rhythmic contemporary format, known as "Real 103.9", which is also heard on a 250 watt FM translator station K280DD at 103.9 MHz.
-On its HD3 channel, it carries K-Love's Christian contemporary programming.
+KVGK (93.1 MHz, Neon 93.1) is a commercial radio station licensed to Las Vegas, Nevada, United States.
+It airs an adult hits format and is owned by iHeartMedia.
+KVGK's studios and offices are on Meade Avenue in Las Vegas, a mile west of the Strip, while its transmitter is on Potosi Mountain southwest of the Las Vegas Valley.
+The station's 23,500-watt signal can be heard over much of Southern Nevada and into California.
+KVGK broadcasts using HD Radio technology.
+On its HD2 channel, it airs a rhythmic contemporary format, known as "Real 103.9", which is also heard on a 250-watt FM translator station K280DD at 103.9 MHz.
+The HD3 channel carries K-Love programming.